-Medium-light body, good acidity, well-behaved tannin.
-Elegant, balanced, and smooth.
-Does not drink like you expect a California zinfandel to drink; it is reflective more of a European primitivo—same grape, different name.
-This stands out as a food-friendly zin rather than a stand-alone, let’s get hammered pour.
+Dry; light-medium body, lean, food friendly; dusty, subtle tannins nicely balanced with tangy acidity; dark chocolate notes emerge on mid-palate and finish.
+Significantly benefits from time in glass or decanting, which helps integrate the panoply of old vine zin flavors.
+Does not drink like you expect a California zinfandel to drink; more reflective of a European primitivo—same grape, different name.
+This stands out as a food-friendly zin rather than a stand-alone “let’s get hammered pour.”
 Nice.
 I don’t typically use the adjective “elegant” with zin, but it is the adjective to use here.
-The pop-and-pour drank so nicely I did not decant for subsequent sips, a rarity for me as long-time readers will note.
+“Refined” also comes to mind.

 Chateau Montelena Winery is a Napa icon.
 Its history began in 1882 when California tycoon Alfred L. Tubbs acquired 254 acres north of Calistoga and set out to bring forth a winery to rival Europe.
-He dug tunnel-caves into Mount Saint Helena, creating great aging facilities still used today.
-He built his winery in front of the tunnels out of stone—that is the iconic image on bottles today.
+He dug tunnel-caves into Mount Saint Helena, creating great aging facilities still in use today.
+He built his winery out of stone in front of the tunnels—that is the iconic image on bottles today.
 A.L.
 Tubbs Winery made great wines in the 1880s and 1890s.

 As it did so egregiously to many national treasurers, Prohibition stopped wine production (although not grape growing) until Tubbs’ grandson, Chapin Tubbs, resumed wine making after repeal.
 Chapin also renamed the enterprise Chateau Montelena, but after his death in 1947, winemaking ceased and the vineyards fell into neglect.